GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 It is also important to use matching architectures (32-bit versus 64-bit).

-For example, on Windows if you attempt to import the pre-built pyGPlates library (compiled for **32-bit** Python 2.7.x) into a **64-bit** Python 2.7.x interpreter then you will get the following
+For example, on Windows if you attempt to import a pre-built pyGPlates library (compiled for **32-bit** Python 2.7.x) into a **64-bit** Python 2.7.x interpreter then you will get the following
 error:
 ::

   ImportError: DLL load failed: %1 is not a valid Win32 application.

-And for MacOS X there are two Python 2.7 installers ("64-bit/32-bit" and "32-bit i386/PPC"), so if you attempt to import the pre-built pyGPlates library (compiled for **64-bit** Python 2.7.x) into a **32-bit** Python 2.7.x interpreter (eg, installed from "i386/PPC") then you will get the following
+And for macOS, pyGPlates is currently compiled for 64-bit only.
+However if you use a **32-bit** Python then you will get the following error:
-error:
 ::

   ... no suitable image found.
 Did find: .../pygplates.so: mach-o, but wrong architecture